open-horizon-services/service-homeassistant/README.md

 * `build` - N/A
 * `push` - N/A
 * `publish-service` - Publish the service definition file to the hub in your organization
+* `publish-service-policy` - Publish the [service policy](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/PolicyRegister.md#service-policy) file to the hub in your org
-* `publish-deployment-policy` - Publish a deployment for the service to the hub in your org
+* `publish-deployment-policy` - Publish a [deployment policy](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/PolicyRegister.md#deployment-policy) for the service to the hub in your org
-* `agent-run` - register your agent with the hub
+* `agent-run` - register your agent's [node policy}(https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/PolicyRegister.md#node-policy) with the hub
-* `publish` - Publish the service, deployment, and then register your agent
+* `publish` - Publish the service def, service policy, deployment policy, and then register your agent
 * `agent-stop` - unregister your agent with the hub, halting all agreements and stopping containers
 * `deploy-check` - confirm that a registered agent is compatible with the service and deployment
 * `log` - check the agent event logs